darktjm/grok/README.md

 is good for anything whatsoever, and if you lose your precious data or your cat dies this is entirely your problem.

-Note:  as per the license, I hereby notify all who read this that I, Thomas J. Moore, have made changes to this distribution, in the form of minor bug fixes.
-I don't really feel like trying to report them upstream, given that the author's primary web site has no mention of grok any more.
+Note: as per the license, I hereby notify all who read this that I, Thomas J. Moore, have made changes to this distribution; see the HISTORY file for details.
+I don't really feel like trying to report the bug fixes upstream, given that the author's primary web site has no mention of grok any more.